 - Use your support system and reach out to your partner to share your feelings

 - Be aware of your physical and emotional limits and respect them

-- Do not take on financial or relationship distress beyond your capacity
+- Do not take on financial distress beyond your capacity

 - Remind yourself it is okay to say no to things you don’t want to do